Often, when I sit myself down to compose a book review I ask myself what there is to

 through the full range of hand tools needed in the woodshop.
 He begins, though, with

-the workbench and vise, essential to any meaningful woodworking.
+, essential to any meaningful woodworking.
 The vise, he says,

 should be the largest one possible.
 Watson offers guidance on how it should be

 mounted.
 Plans for a couple of workbenches, including a closet-sized model, are

 presented in an appendix.

 follow.
 A 9 lb. anvil, he says, is useful, especially for straightening